Jaswanthi30/machine-learning/README.md

 Data Preprocessing
-1.Dropping Unnecessary Columns
+1.Dropping Unnecessary Columns:
-• Removed "company_id", "company_name", "last_funding_date", and "hiring_roles" due to:
+Removed "company_id", "company_name", "last_funding_date", and "hiring_roles" due to:
 •	company_id" is just an identifier.
 •	company_name" is redundant and ineffective for prediction.
 •	"last_funding_date" is a date column that was not converted to numerical characteristics.